csinparallel/pdc-assignments/Boids/Assignments/InstructorNotes.md

 The compiler flags may be different for the version of the OpenACC compilers from NVIDA you have installed.
 We have used ones for the SDK from Fall of 2023.

 The computations on a GPU give slightly different results from the CPU version.
 We surmise that this is because we are using compilers with different math libraries and that the floating point operations are implemented differently in GPU hardware.
 This becomes an excellent learning point for advanced students.

+## Assignments ask for reports

+When I teach PDC, I prefer to emphasize writing reports as an important part of each assignment.
+In many cases, changing the code to be parallelized is just the first part of the work.
+Students should learn how to determine when it is worth it to use the parallel version by measuring speedup and examining scalability from experiments that they run.
+You will see this emphasis in each assignment.
+Use as you see fit.

 ## Scalability